gbv/Lukida/README.md

 2) Download lukida_newlibrary
-This is the basic set of files for a new library, which should be customized
+This is the basic set of files for a new library, which should be customized (Please note that there is a .htaccess file inside)

 3) Place them together in this structure
 ```